Skip to main content

 Before creating backfill jobs, note the following constraints and behavior:

-- Limit your job to a maximum of 1,000,000 objects.
+• Limit your job to a maximum of 1,000,000 objects.
 If you exceed this amount, Lumi doesn't proceed with ingestion.
-Refine your filter to reduce the size of your job.
-For details, see Reduce job size.
+Create multiple smaller jobs, or refine your filter to reduce the size of your job.
+For details, see Reduce job scope.

 Create a job in the UI